KamrynJ21/Computer-Science-Class/Journal.md

 # October 5th

 Today i learned about mathematical operators and how to use them in python coding.
 I used parameters and functions to create math equations using operators like +-/*//% to create equations to solve for my assignments.

+# October 6th

+Today I learned about string operators and more about the rules to use them.
+I also figured out that you can use mathematical equations with words to increase or decrease the amount of times the code will read it and print it.